virtuNat/pyTetris/README.md

 - Optimized code for readability (again), especially with regards to score tracking.
 - Timed mode is now faster than Free mode in pacing.
 - Added up key as quick clockwise rotate shortcut.

+# pyTetris Alpha

+Alpha 1.0.0:
+- Implemented Arcade mode.
+Levels and rising difficulty rely on the number of lines cleared by the player.
+- Implemented Timed mode.
+Fixed a bug where DAS would cause a piece to be suspended while in contact with another block in this mode.
+- The older mode has been renamed Free mode and can be played for casual Tetris.
+- Removed redundant display code at shapes.py and replaced it with an optimized display function.
+- Updated textures for game.
+- Fixed bug where pausing would cause a falling block to not lock.
+- Fixed bug where garbage lines would be subject to cascading gravity.